-Apparently the hell that was the JT Foxx seminar wasn’t enough to deter me from free workshops because there I was one week later at the Independent Woman Financial Freedom Workshop!
-This one was a lot more digestible at only 2hrs rather than a whole day affair like the last workshop I attended.
+Apparently the hell that was the the last free seminar I attended wasn’t enough to deter me from attending yet another one just one week later.
+This time it was the Independent Woman Financial Freedom Workshop!
+This one was a lot more digestible at only 2hrs rather than the whole day affair that was the last workshop I attended.
 It was actually my cousin who brought this ladies financial freedom workshop to my attention, and being someone who could definitely use some financial guidance I was instantly interested.
 I also kind of think I’m a workshop junkie who gets easily excited.

 I liked the fact that this was a women’s only workshop, I was expecting a much more relaxed vibe, a space where us women could be all kumbaya in sharing our desires to be financially free.
 Here’s what the workshop promised to teach us: